-• Informal scrutiny is provided through the LEP's engagement activities - particularly the LEP Forum/AGM, and attending the councils/committees of local business membership organisations.
-The LEP-organised meetings are open to all.
+Informal scrutiny is provided through the LEP's engagement activities - particularly the LEP AGM, and through its Audit, Finance and Governance Panel.
+This is in addition to attending the councils/committees of local business membership organisations.
+The LEPAGM and Skills Network are open to all.

-4.4.2 An update on scrutiny arrangements is provided in the annual performance review statement from the LEP Chair and Chief Operating Officer.

-4.4.3 Arrangements for scrutinising specific proposals are separate to this and are detailed in Part B.
+- 4.4.2 An update on scrutiny arrangements is provided in the annual performance review statement from the LEP Chair and Chief Operating Officer. - 4.4.3 Arrangements for scrutinising specific proposals are separate to this and are detailed in Part B.